Federal Capital Territory (Nigeria): Languages

-Hausa language is widely spoken at the Federal Capital Territory.
+The Hausa language is widely spoken in the Federal Capital Territory.

 Religion

 Sheikh Ibrahim Ahmad Maqari is the Chief Imam of the Abuja National Mosque (2017).

 21% Roman Catholic with 908,744 followers in the Archdiocese of Abuja (1981) with 137 parishes under Archbishop Ignatius Ayau Kaigama (2019).

 The Anglican Province of Abuja, led by Archbishop Henry Ndukuba, Primate of Nigeria (2020), also Bishop of the Diocese of Abuja (1989), also includes the Diocese of Gwagwalada led by Bishop Moses Bukpe Tabwaye (2015).